ashraful-alam2k/ashraful-alam2k/README.md

 - 👋 Hi, I’m @ashrafulalam
-- 👀 I’m interested in back-end developement and machine learning.
+- 👀 I’m interested in machine learning
 - 💞️ I’m looking to collaborate on machine learning projects.
-- 📫 How to reach me is via linkedin, search ashraful alam
+- 📫 Reach me via LinkedIn - https://www.linkedin.com/in/ashrafulalam2k/
+- Currently I'm working on an interesting problem called, "Multi-domain Learning (MDL)".
+Let's share about that.

 <!---
 ashraful-alam2k/ashraful-alam2k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.